KDVL

-KDVL (102.5 FM, "Cruiser 102") is an American commercial radio station licensed to serve Devils Lake, North Dakota.
+KDVL (102.5 FM, "K-Devil FM") is an American commercial radio station licensed to serve Devils Lake, North Dakota.
 The station is owned by Double Z Broadcasting, Inc., and operated along with its three sister stations under the collective name Lake Region Radio Works.
-KDVL airs a classic hits music format, which covers mainly 1970s and 1980s, and some hits from the late 1960s.
+KDVL airs a classic hits music format, which covers mainly 1970s and 1980s, and some hits from the late 1960s and 1990s.

 The station was assigned the KDVL call letters by the Federal Communications Commission on June 19, 1978.